Herbert Vivian: Writing career

 In 1903, Vivian returned to the subject of Serbia in "The Servian Character" for the English Illustrated Magazine.
 He followed this with a second work, The Servian Tragedy: With Some Impressions of Macedonia (1904), detailing the coup d'état against the Serbian royal family.
 This was reviewed in the Sheffield Daily Telegraph: "The author has a thorough personal knowledge of the country, was received in audience by the late King and Queen, and is personally acquainted with all the statesmen.
 The Belgrade catastrophe is minutely described from full particulars obtained first hand."
 It was reviewed less positively in the London Daily News: "Mr. Herbert Vivian's new book... presents many interesting chapters on the events leading up to the recent tragedy, but can hardly be looked upon as an authoritative history.
 The matter is thin, the author does not quote his authorities; and he is too evidently willing to accept hearsay in place of evidence."

+Vivian had been greatly shocked by the coup d'etat on 10 June 1903 (known in Serbia as the May coup as the Serbs still used the Julian calendar) that saw the overthrowal of the House of Obrenović and the installation of the rival House of Karađorđević on the Serbian throne.
+The climax of the coup saw the much hated King Alexander and the even more hated Queen Draga hacked to death in their bedchamber by a group of Royal Serb Army officers.
+The coup, which was completely at odds with Vivian's picture of Serbia as a semi-medieval, chivalric society led him to blame modernisation as the root cause.
+Vivian wrote that the yeoman farmers of Serbia were noble and honorable with a "natural capacity" for self-government.
+He wrote: "It is only when they go abroad for their education, don black coats, and a thin veneer of progress that they invite criticism" for embracing a "corrupt modernity".
+He sadly ended The Servian Tragedy that he wished to "remember them as I have known them-admirable survivors of the age of chivalry".